SumonPaul18/kubernetes/InstallKubernetesOnUbuntu.md

 # How to Install Kubernetes Using Kubeadm on Ubuntu 22.04.xx

-#### Kubernetes is an open-source platform for managing containers such as Docker.
-Is a management system that provides a platform for deployment automation.
-With Kubernetes, you can freely make use of the hybrid, on-premise, and public cloud infrastructure to run deployment tasks of your project.
+#### Kubernetes is an open-source container orchestration tool that helps deploy, scale, and manage containerized applications.
+Google initially designed Kubernetes and is now maintained by the Cloud Native Computing Foundation.
+With Kubernetes, you can freely make use of the hybrid, on-premise, and public cloud infrastructure to run deployment tasks of your project.<br>

+#### Kubernetes works with Docker, Containerd, and CRI-O currently.

 #### And Docker lets you create containers for a pre-configured image and application.
 Kubernetes provides the next step, allowing you to balance loads between containers and run multiple containers across multiple systems.

-# This guidebook will walk you through How to Install Kubernetes on Ubuntu 22.04.
+# This guidebook will walk you through How to Install Kubernetes on Ubuntu 22.04.xx

 ### Before you begin
   - 2 or more Linux servers running Ubuntu 22.04